But-The-People/but-the-people/README.md

 * * Wild Bird Feathers
 * * Yerba leaves, Yerba mate

-Empty places are generally taken by similar goods, produced at worse rates.
+Empty places are generally taken by similar goods, produced at different rates.

-Full intended (not everything is already implemented) [./doc/production-tree.pdf](production tree).
+Full intended (not everything is already implemented) [production tree](./doc/production-tree.pdf).

+### Further plans

+The fork is going to focus on improving code quality and maintainance.
+New features are possible, but not if they are going to be implemented in a way that dramatically affects the maintenance (like filling XML files with megabytes of copypasted code to add few more mostly decorative things).

 ## Important Installation Instructions

 This mod uses Intel Threading Building blocks to achieve concurrent AI calculations in order to speed up the AI (inter)turn.
 Before you start: